4th Foreign Infantry Regiment

 Certificate VELITE - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1964

-VELITE Certificate for a Staff Sergeant of the 4e REI, issued two weeks before the unit’s dissolution.
-The VELITE order, abandoned in Senegal in March 1943, was reintroduced in Algeria in March 1963 by Colonel Brulé.
-The new badge reminded the regimental one, except for being gilded and for the reversed colors.
-The VELITE order, again abandoned in Algeria in April 1964, was introduced for the third time in Castelnaudary in November 1994, keeping the Algerian badge style.
+VELITE Certificate for a staff sergeant of the 4e REI, issued in mid-April 1964, two weeks before the unit’s dissolution.
+The VELITE order, abandoned in Senegal in March 1943, was reintroduced by Colonel Brulé in Algeria in March 1963.
+The order’s new badge was similar to the regimental one but was gilded and had reversed colors.
+Again abandoned in Algeria in April 1964, the order was introduced for the third time in Castelnaudary in November 1994 and retained the Algerian badge style.
 Collection of Krzysztof Schramm.

 Military Band - Bou Sfer - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1964

-The band of the dissolved 4e REI was transferred to the 2e REP, then stationed at Bou Sfer, Algeria.
-Here, when entering the 2e REP’s military base on May 8, 1964.
+The band of the disbanded 4e REI when entering the 2e REP’s military base at Bou Sfer, Algeria, on May 8, 1964, following its transfer to the regiment.
 The band would disappear in Corsica in the 1990s.

 Color guard - Flag - 4e REI - 4 REI - 4th REI - 4th Foreign Infantry Regiment - Foreign Legion - Algeria - 1964